 "第七届中美司法与人权研讨会在纽约举行" ["Seventh Sino-American Dialogue on the Rule of Law and Human Rights Held in New York"], Xinhua, November 16, 2017 (describing this track-two dialogue in which Aaron Halegua participated as part of the American delegation).

-2017 Annual Report, Congressional-Executive Commission on China, October 5, 2017 (cited Aaron Halegua's work in four sections: Worker Rights, Human Trafficking, Civil Society, and Access to Justice).
+2017 Annual Report, Congressional-Executive Commission on China, October 5, 2017 (citing Aaron Halegua's work in four sections: Worker Rights, Human Trafficking, Civil Society, and Access to Justice).

 仍有四十多名中国工人被困塞班岛 [Over 40 Chinese Workers Still Stranded in Saipan], Voice of America Televsion (Mandarin) (美国之音), June 30, 2017 (television news interview of Aaron Halegua on the protesting Chinese construction workers in Saipan).